 Monitoring state and federal legislation and intervening, as appropriate.

-The SW C&S Advocacy subprograms will be administered by PG&E as the lead Program Administrator (PA) on behalf of Southern California Edison (SCE), San Diego Gas and Electric (SDG&E), and Southern California Gas (SoCalGas).
+The SW C&S Advocacy subprograms will be administered by PG&E as the lead PA on behalf of Southern California Edison (SCE), San Diego Gas and Electric (SDG&E), and Southern California Gas (SoCalGas).
 Based upon discussions with CPUC staff and other stakeholders, PG&E expects the other engaged IOUs (SCE and SDG&E) to participate in the advocacy subprograms under the following assumptions:

 The SW C&S Advocacy Program will seek alignment on advocacy objectives by providing draft and final documents for review and comment by SCE and SDG&E codes and standards representatives prior to docketing with the Energy Commission, DOE, or EPA.
 Advocacy review documents will include Energy Code and Title 20 CASE reports, federal comment letters, and IOU comments to be docketed in response to industry feedback on C&S proposals.,